ImperialCollegeLondon/ReCoDE_IDMS/part_1/README.md

 Also in the part 1 you will find the following folders:

-#### R: functions to run the model
+#### R

+This folder contains all the functions needed to run the Rmd file.
 As stated above, each function has a specific purpose and the functions are designed to be run in order.
 The functions are as follows:

 - *simulate_data.R*: A function to produce simulated reported incidence data using the model *model1_deSolve.R*.
 Takes as input parameter values for the model.
 Outputs a data frame of solutions to the derivatives of all compartments at each time step.